GA-CyberWorkforceAcademy/GTA-Labs/telnet.md

 ```
 >   sudo tcpdump -i eth0 -X tcp
 ```
-On the client start a telnet session, but when prompted for the password type “mydoghasfleas” (as you know this password is incorrect).
-As you type each letter of the password, observe the tcpdump of the traffic.
+On the client start a telnet session, but when prompted for the password type “mydoghasfleas” (you know this password is incorrect).
+As you type each letter of the password, notice that the tcpdump of the traffic .
 Keeping in mind that every other packet is an “ack”, do you see the password.
 What do you notice?

 Use SSH to protect communications with the server
 =====